 - understands the institutional structures, systems and culture which contribute to gender inequity in its STEMM disciplines

 - has a 4-year action plan to address gender inequity in its STEMM disciplines

-ANU has already begun data collection and will decide upon a number practical actions to support gender equity in science in 2018.
+ANU has begun data collection, and in 2018 will decide upon a number practical actions to support gender equity in science.
 Our submission for the Bronze SAGE award is due 31 March 2019.